solodev/cloud-documentation/src/Overview/index.md

 ## Can't login?

-Reset your password using your email address.
+Reset your password using your username or email address.

 <img src="../../../images/cantlogin.jpg" alt="cantlogin" style="width: 40%; display: block"></a>